Razviar/mtga-pro-tracker/README.md

 5. Check if antiviruses or firewalls are blocking app traffic, add app to exception.

 ## Changelog
+v.1.6.2 released 04/03/2019 (Maintenance Release)
+* Significantly improved crashes tracking, which will let us to improve stability in the next releases.

 v.1.6.1 released 19/02/2019 (Maintenance Release)
 * Overlay bugs fixes according to users reports.
 Now decks are rendering properly after first match played.
 * Option to disable hotkeys (if they overlap with other software you use).